 The woodland along the brook in the main ravine and in parts of Spring Wood is broad-leaved semi-natural woodland dominated by crack willow (Salix fragilis) and alder (Alnus glutinosa).
-The shrub layer has frequent sycamore pseudoplatanus), hazel (Corylus avellana), with occasional grey willow (Salix cinerea), hawthorn (Crataegus monogyna), elder (Sambucus nigra), elm (Ulmus sp.), wych elm (Ulmus glabra) and oak (Quercus sp.) saplings.
+The shrub layer has frequent sycamore (Acer pseudoplatanus), hazel (Corylus avellana), with occasional grey willow (Salix cinerea), hawthorn (Crataegus monogyna), elder (Sambucus nigra), elm (Ulmus sp.), wych elm (Ulmus glabra) and oak (Quercus sp.) saplings.
 The canopy is closed, casting a dense shade, and the soil is damp because of the stream.
 The ground flora includes bluebells (Hyacinthoides non-scriptus), a species protected by the Wildlife and Countryside Act 1981, with other woodland species such as enchanter's-nightshade (Circaea lutetiana), celandine (Ranunculus ficaria), common valerian (Valeriana officinalis), and remote sedge (Carex remota).
-Growing in this damp habitat there is also some yellow pimpernel (Lysimachia nemorum), common figwort (Scrophularia nodosa), broad buckler fern (Dryopteris dilatata) and royal fern (Osmunda regalis).
+Growing in this damp habitat there is also some yellow pimpernel (Lysimachia nemorum), common figwort (Scrophularia nodosa), broad buckler fern (Dryopteris dilatata), meadowsweet (Filipendula ulmaria), royal fern (Osmunda regalis) and golden scaly male fern (Dryopteris affinis), the latter not commonly found in Sheffield.
 Where the canopy is dense, the ground cover is dominated by brambles and ivy (Hedera helix).
 Nettles (Urtica dioca) become abundant in places near the stream, indicating areas of increased nutrient enrichment.